SentryPeer/SentryPeer/README.md

 Special thanks to:
   - [psanders](https://github.com/psanders) from the [Routr](https://github.com/fonoster/routr) project for [tips on re-working this README.md](https://mobile.twitter.com/pedrosanders_/status/1554572884714070019) file.
-  - [Fly.io](https://fly.io) for crediting the SentryPeer account for hosting the upcoming SentryPeer HQ web app on their infrastructure
+  - [Fly.io](https://fly.io) for crediting the SentryPeer account for hosting the [SentryPeer HQ web app](https://sentrypeer.com) on their infrastructure
-  - [AppSignal](https://www.appsignal.com/) for Application performance monitoring sponsorship in the SentryPeer HQ web app
+  - [AppSignal](https://www.appsignal.com/) for Application performance monitoring sponsorship in the [SentryPeer HQ web app](https://sentrypeer.com)
   - [David Miller](http://davidmiller.io/) for the design of the SentryPeer [Web GUI theme](./web-gui-theme) and [logo](./web-gui-theme/src/assets/logo.svg).
 Very kind of you!
   - [@garymiller](https://github.com/garyemiller) for the feature request of syslog and Fail2ban as per [ Fail2ban Integration via syslog #6](https://github.com/SentryPeer/SentryPeer/issues/6)
   - [@joejag](https://github.com/joejag) for the [Pull Request](https://github.com/SentryPeer/SentryPeer/pull/19) for the start of [Terraform recipes to launch SentryPeer on different cloud providers #12](https://github.com/SentryPeer/SentryPeer/issues/12)